acisops/acis_anomaly_pages/source/door_b_enb.rst

 Within a major frame (32.2 seconds), one should see:

 * 1MDBUBON (Door Enable side B) change from 0 to 1 (Disabled to Enabled).
 Side A: 1MDBUAON.
+  Enabling this mechanism powers up several sensors which then begin to read actual values.
 * 1MCDRBCL (Door close drive side B) is OFF.
 Side A: 1MCDRACL.
+* 1MODRBOP (Door open drive side B) is OFF.
+Side A: 1MODRAOP.
+If either mechanism is active, the door may be moving.
 * Temperatures 1MAHOBT and 1MAHCBT will show credible values (-2 C in this case), due to the thermistors being powered up when the mechanism is enabled.
 Side A: 1MAHOAT and 1MAHCAT.
+  Active drives will show temperatures of 71 +/- 10 C.
 * 1DACTAT (the Door Angle Potentiometer) should be unchanged at 70 +/- 5 degrees,
   indicating the door has not moved.
+If the door is closed, this will read 10 +/- 5 degrees.
+  Note there is only one sensor for this quantity.
 * ACIS should still be recieving photons if a science run is in progress.
 For faint sources it may be difficult to tell door-closed background from sky-looking signal.
-* 1MECLBCL (ACIS door closed indicator) will read NCLOS (not closed); normally this is unpowered and reads CLOS (closed).
-Note this item does not appear on the ACIS Real Time telemetry pages.
+* 1MECLBCL (ACIS door closed limit switch indicator) will read NCLOS (not closed); normally this is unpowered and reads CLOS (closed).
+Side A: 1MECLACL.
+* 1MEOPBOP (ACIS door open limit switch indicator) will read OPEN (not closed); normally this is unpowered and reads OPEN, so it should not have changed.
+If the door has moved off the limit switch, this will change to NOPE (not open).
+Side A: 1MEOPAOP.
+  Note the limit switch items do not appear on the ACIS Real Time telemetry pages.
   The OC has access to this item on GRETA pages.
-Side A: 1MECLACL.

 All other hardware telemetry should be nominal.
-The current values for these (except 1MECLBCL and 1MECLACL) can be found on our Real-Time Telemetry pages.
+The current values for these (except 1MECLBCL, 1MECLACL, 1MEOPBOP, and 1MEOPAOP) can be found on our Real-Time Telemetry pages.
 Older data can be examined from the dump files or the engineering archive.